steevy007/Flicksters/README.md

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [Sanon Steeve] [Flicsters]

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use this file except in compliance with the License.
+    you may not u[Sanon Steevese this file except in compliance with the License.
     You may obtain a copy of the License at

         http://www.apache.org/licenses/LICENSE-2.0